mocdaniel/lab-argocd-odyssey/educates/workshop/content/01-environment/index.md

 ```

 There will be more kinds of blocks throughout the workshop - as a rule of thumb,
 clicking on them will normally trigger an action of some kind.
+Normally, the **prefix** of the action block's title line will give a clear indication of the **triggered action**.